beeware/rubicon-objc/docs/how-to/contribute-code.rst

 .. code-block:: sh

+    (venv) $ tox -e py

+Or, to run using a specific version of Python:

+.. code-block:: sh

     (venv) $ tox -e py37

-Or, to run using the version of Python that is in your current virtual
-environment:

-.. code-block:: sh

-    (venv) $ tox -e py
+substituting the version number that you want to target.

 Now you are ready to start hacking on Rubicon.
 Have fun!